suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ### Commands

-Commands define the behaviour of a device.
+Commands define the behavior of a device.
 The commands are divided into two groups: those that modify state (directives) and those that perform tests (conditions).
 There are also several Control Flow operations.

 Some commands are REQUIRED to implement.
 These commands allow a device to perform core functions